 The PPG are always looking for new ideas and support and they want you to get involved in supporting the practice

-The next PPG meeting date is to be confirmed shortly but it will be at the practice and generally lasts for 1 to 1.5 hours.
+The next PPG meeting date is Thursday 07.09.2017 at 1700 hours at the practice and generally lasts for 1 to 1.5 hours.
+Come along and get involved!

 The next Half Day closing will be Wednesday 13.09.2017.
 For a full list of closure dates, please see the "Further Information" tab.